Germany's Angela Merkel seen shaking for third time within weeks | DW | 10.07.2019

 It was the third time in recent weeks that Merkel was seen visibly shaking at a public event, although Wednesday's incident was not as severe as the prior cases.

-On June 18, she visibly shook while receiving Ukranian President Volodymyr Zelenskiy with military honors in Berlin.
+On June 18, she visibly shook while receiving Ukrainian President Volodymyr Zelenskiy with military honors in Berlin.
 At the time, she said that she'd felt better after drinking three glasses of water.

 A week later on June 27, Merkel also shook during a ceremony with German President Frank-Walter Steinmeier, just hours before flying off to the G20 summit in Japan.